-17.3 Contracts valued £214,904 inc. VAT (£179,087 exc.
+- 18.4 Formal Tender: Light Touch Services Contracts (specific social, health, education and other public services as defined in Section 9 PA2023, Schedule 1 Procurement Regulations 2024) valued between £214,904 inc. VAT (£179,087 exc.
 VAT) to £663,540 inc. VAT (£552,950 exc.
-VAT) (Social & Other Specified Services)

-- A minimum of three tenders should be sought from suitable providers.
-Wherever possible a minimum of one tender must be sought from a Doncaster Business unless in exceptional circumstances. - When using an approved third party framework agreement that has been validly set up to be called off on a non-competitive basis (direct award) the Officer must have a written justification for the selection of the provider(s) and if above £250,000 the decision to execute the direct award must be approved by the Monitoring Officer (or nominated deputy). - Social value must form part of the evaluation criteria for all procurements above £100,000 and must be a minimum of 10% of the evaluation score. - An internal Contract Award Notice must be completed for all contracts above £5,000 and submitted to SPT to meet the requirements of the Regulations and Transparency Agenda

-17.4 Contracts valued £214,904 inc. VAT (£179,087 exc.
+VAT) - A minimum of three tenders must be sought from suitable providers.
+Wherever possible a minimum of one tender must be sought from a Doncaster business unless in exceptional circumstances. - When using an approved third-party framework agreement that has been validly set up to be called off on a non-competitive basis (direct award) the Officer must have a written justification for the selection of the provider and if above £250,000 the decision to execute the direct award must be approved by the Monitoring Officer (or nominated deputy) via a CPR Report Form. - Social value must form part of the evaluation criteria for all procurements above £100,000 and must be a minimum of 10% of the evaluation score. - An internal Contract Award Notice must be completed for all contracts above £5,000 and submitted to SPT to meet the requirements of the Local Government Transparency Code. - All contracts awarded over £25,000 must have an award notice published on the Central Digital Platform (CDP). - 18.5 Formal Tender: Works Contracts (as defined in Schedule 3 Procurement Regulations 2024) valued £214,904 inc. VAT (£179,087 exc.
 VAT) to £5,372,609 inc. VAT (£4,477,174 exc.
-VAT) (Works)

-A minimum of three tenders should be sought from suitable providers or providers.
-A minimum of one tender must be sought from a Doncaster Business unless in exceptional circumstances.

-- When using an approved third-party framework agreement that has been validly set up to be called off on a non-competitive basis (direct award) the Officer must have a written justification for the selection of the provider(s) and if above £250,000 the decision to execute the direct award must be approved by the Monitoring Officer (or nominated deputy). - Social value must form part of the evaluation criteria for all procurements above £177,898 and must be a minimum of 10% of the evaluation score. - An internal Contract Award Notice must be completed for all contracts above £5,000 and submitted to SPT to meet the requirements of the Regulations and Transparency Agenda - 17.5 Contracts valued over £214,904 inc. VAT (£179,087 exc.
+VAT) - A minimum of three tenders must be sought from suitable providers.
+A minimum of one tender must be sought from a Doncaster based business unless in exceptional circumstances. - When using an approved third-party framework agreement that has been validly set up to be called off on a non-competitive basis (direct award) the Officer must have a written justification for the selection of the provider and if above £250,000 the decision to execute the direct award must be approved by the Monitoring Officer via a CPR Report Form. - Social value must form part of the evaluation criteria for all procurements above £100,000 and must be a minimum of 10% of the evaluation score. - An internal Contract Award Notice must be completed for all contracts above £5,000 and submitted to SPT to meet the requirements of the Local Government Transparency Code. - All contracts awarded over £25,000 must have an award notice published on the Central Digital Platform (CDP).

+- 18.6 Public Procurement Tender: All contracts valued over £214,904 inc. VAT (£179,087 exc.
 VAT) (Goods & Services), £663,540 inc. VAT (£552,950 exc.
 VAT) (Social & Other Specified Services) or £5,372,609 inc. VAT (£4,477,174 exc.
-VAT) (Works) - Over these values, the requirement is to tender all contracts in accordance with the Public Procurement regulations and Contract Procedure Rules. - When using an approved third-party framework agreement that has been validly set up to be called off on a non-competitive basis (direct award) the Officer must have a written justification for the selection of the provider(s) and if above £250,000 the decision to execute the direct award must be approved by the Monitoring Officer (or nominated deputy). - Social value must form part of the evaluation criteria for all procurements above £100,000 and must be a minimum of 10% of the evaluation score. - An internal Contract Award Notice must be completed for all contracts above £5,000 and submitted to SPT to meet the requirements of the Regulations and Transparency Agenda
+VAT) (Works) - Over these values, the requirement is to tender all contracts in accordance with the Procurement Act 2023. - When using an approved third-party framework agreement that has been validly set up to be called off on a non-competitive basis (direct award) the Officer must have a written justification for the selection of the provider and if above £250,000 the decision to execute the direct award must be approved by the Monitoring Officer via a CPR Report Form. - Social value must form part of the evaluation criteria for all procurements above £100,000 and must be a minimum of 10% of the evaluation score. - An internal Contract Award Notice must be completed for all contracts above £5,000 and submitted to SPT to meet the requirements of the Local Government Transparency Code. - All contracts awarded at this level must adhere to the publication requirements of the PA2023.